observablehq/framework/examples/data-loaders/docs/shell.md

 ## CSV (with Python)

 Working in a shell script is flexible.
 Within the shell script, work in whatever you language you like to access and prep your data, then write to standard output.

 The data loader example below, `penguin.csv.sh`, starts a Python script, accesses and wrangles data from a local file, and writes a CSV to standard output.

+Create a file in your project source root, with the .csv.sh double extension (for example, `docs/my-data.csv.sh`), then paste the code below to get started.

 ```sh
 #!/bin/bash